 Three-pointers from Todd and rookie Savannah Samuel, who ended the game with 10 points, gave BC a 23–22 lead halfway through the period.

-But the Eagles ended the quarter on a 3:48 scoring drought, and headed into the half in an 11-point hole.
+But the Eagles ended the quarter on a 3:48 scoring drought and headed into the half in an 11-point hole.

 BC executed a bit of a run after that.
-A three from Todd with about four minutes left in the quarter cut the lead to 10, but that was the smallest lead the Eagles could muster as they headed into the final frame down 51–41.
+A three from Todd with about four minutes left in the quarter cut the lead to 10, but that was the smallest deficit the Eagles could muster as they headed into the final frame down 51–41.

-A layup from Dontavia Waggoner and a well-timed three from Todd kicked off the final quarter with a bang, cutting the Eagles’ deficit to five—the smallest lead for the Bears since the first half.
+A layup from Dontavia Waggoner and a well-timed three from Todd kicked off the final quarter with a bang, cutting the Eagles’ deficit to five—the smallest lead for the Golden Bears since the first half.

-The Eagles went two-and-a-half minutes without scoring a field goal, and the game quickly became a free throw battle.
+The Eagles went two-and-a-half minutes without scoring a field goal, and the game quickly became a free-throw battle.
 The teams shot a combined 23 free throws in the quarter.